natapone/simple_llm_chatbot_v1/docs/setup/testing_guide.md

 ## Overview

-This document provides instructions for testing the chatbot application without relying on external services like OpenAI and Google Sheets.
+This document provides instructions for testing the chatbot application without relying on external services like OpenAI.
 The application includes a testing mode that uses mock implementations of these services.

 ## Enabling Testing Mode

 Testing mode is controlled by the `TESTING` environment variable.
 When set to `True`, the application will use mock implementations for:

 - LLM service (instead of calling OpenAI)
-- Google Sheets service (instead of accessing actual Google Sheets)
+- CSV service (instead of accessing the file system)

 To enable testing mode, set the following in your `.env` file: